June 23, 2022

 Pastas abound in Italy, but none quite have the legend that tortellini does.
-The navel-shaped pasta has a story all its own, and while tellings of the legend vary, the basics remain the same: when an innkeeper saw the naked navel of Venus, the goddess of love, he created a tribute to her in the form of a pasta that resembled her belly button.
+The navel-shaped pasta has an origin story unlike any other.
+And while tellings of this legend vary, the basics remain the same.
+That is, when a sixteenth-century innkeeper in the Italian town of Castelfranco Emilia once saw the naked navel of Venus, the goddess of love, he created a tribute to her in the form of a pasta that resembled her belly button.

-While that’s the way the legend goes, chances are this pasta was created as many other pastas were; someone around 1570, when the first tortellini recipe was developed, was searching for a way to make a pasta stuffed with filling.
-They found that solution by folding the pasta around their fingertip to prevent the meat filling from spilling out during cooking.
+While that’s the way the legend goes, chances are this pasta’s creation was like that of many others and simply a matter of practicality.
+Sometime around 1570, when the first tortellini recipe was developed, someone figured out the way to keep filling inside of a piece of pasta.
+They folded the pasta around their fingertip to prevent the meat filling from spilling out during cooking, and voilà!
+Tortellini!

-Whichever origin story you prefer, tortellini holds a special place in people’s hearts, and stomachs, in Bologna and Modena, which is apparent during an Emilia Romagna cooking vacation.
-In fact, tortellini is considered Bologna’s number one gastronomic tradition, at least according to the president of the San Nicola Association, Gianni degli Angeli.
+Whichever origin story you prefer, tortellini holds a special place in people’s hearts and stomachs, in Bologna and Modena, which is apparent during an Emilia Romagna cooking vacation.
+In fact, the Bolognese consider tortellini its number one gastronomic tradition.
 As such, the town of Castelfranco Emilia celebrates tortellini every year with a festival to honor the legendary creator of the pasta dish.

-In general, tortellini is always made with an egg pasta, but what you fill it with varies from family to family.
-Some pack it with ricotta, others with parmesan.
-Still others prefer prosciutto or beef, and sometimes its a combination of meat and cheese.
-No matter what the filling, it’s traditionally served in a broth.
+In general, tortellini always employs an egg pasta, but what you fill it with varies from family to family.
+Traditionally it is filled with a mixture of prosciutto and parmesan, but some families will pack it with ricotta, others with different cheeses.
+Still other families prefer beef, and sometimes you’ll find a combination of all of the above.
+No matter what the filling, the most traditional way to serve tortellini is in a broth.

-The tortellini-making tradition is a sacred one in Emilia-Romagna, but it’s one the locals are willing to share.
-During our cooking vacation “Gastronomy in Parma and Bologna,” visitors can learn the technique behind this special dish, along with a few other pasta dishes.
+The tortellini-making tradition is a sacred one in Emilia-Romagna, but it’s one the locals love to share!
+During our cooking vacation “Foodie Tour on the via Emilia: Parma and Bologna,” visitors can learn the technique behind this special dish, along with a few other pasta dishes.